overte-org/Blender-Metaverse-Addon/README.md

     - Marketplace / Base URL : This is the folder path for your marketplace or external server address.
 Simply paste the directory where you will upload the files here, and the json file will have the urls automatically appended to them.
 This is not optional and must be set prior to exporting: You will otherwise have an error message
     - Clone Scene prior to export

-#### Importing from Hifi:
+#### Importing from Vircadia:
-The add-on allows you to import **primitive entities**  from High Fidelity.
-In High Fidelity,  select the entities you want to export and press export.
+The add-on allows you to import **primitive entities** from Vircadia.
+In Vircadia, select the entities you want to export and press export.

 In Blender, You can then import these entities with `File > Import > HiFi Metaverse Scene JSON`

-You can then set materials to the objects via the material panel, modify the mesh, do uv mapping corrections.
+You can then set materials to the objects via the material panel, modify the mesh, do UV mapping corrections.

-#### Hifi Import Settings
+#### Vircadia Import Settings

 - Use UV Sphere: Instead of a Quad sphere, use a UV sphere for the base primitive
 - Join Mesh Children: If Boolean is set to None, join Children with their Parents into a Single Mesh